- Prior to planning any event the following training is required:

 - Advisors : Those advising high-level and medium-level events will also have to participate in “Event Planning Training”.
 Advisors will only have to participate in “Event Planning Training” once and will be provided written updates on new policies or processes.
 Only organizations whose advisors who have completed “Event Planning Training” may host high-level and medium-level events.

-- Reservation of Space: The first step in securing an event is to make a space reservation.
+- Reservation of Space : The first step in planning an event is to make a space reservation.
 Scheduling a campus space initiates the event registration and review process.
-Contact the Student Union Administrative Office (Student Union, outdoor spaces and academic classrooms), Office of Student Activities (special weekend dates in the Apollo Room), Office of Residence Services (indoor and outdoor residence hall spaces), Office of Parking and Transportation (parking lots) or Nutter Center for a campus space reservation.
+Contact the Student Union Administrative Office (Student Union, outdoor spaces and academic classrooms), Office of Residence Services (indoor and outdoor residence hall spaces), Office of Parking and Transportation (parking lots) Rinzler Student Sport Complex or Nutter Center for a campus space reservation.

-- Reservations are tentative until the submission of an Event Registration Form and completion of the event review.
+- Reservations are tentative until the submission of an event on OrgSync and completion of the event review occurs.

 - Medium Level Events: A one-on-one conversation will be scheduled with the student planner and a Student Activities staff member.
 The advisor will be invited to attend, but not required, to attend the meeting.
 This meeting is designed to assist student groups with the planning of their event.

 - Low Level Events: If interested, the student planner may meet with a representative to assist with the planning of their event, however a meeting is not required.

 Upon completion of the event review, the Student Activities staff member will provide a written summary to the certified event planner, the organization’s Advisor and appropriate University staff.

 - Additional Program Planning Steps : A program checklist is available at: https://orgsync.com/1148/files/185485/download to assist groups with additional program planning steps.

 Staffing for events will be determined based on the risk level of the event.
 All staff is required to arrive at least 30 minutes prior to the event.